 In this article, we’ll show you how to set up a database on your Mac, and then we’ll show you how to create tables.

-If you already have a website, you can connect to your existing database and start using it.
-If you’re starting, you should know that a database is a collection of information you can store, organize, and retrieve data.
+If you already have a website, you can connect to your existing database and use it.
+If you’re beginning, you should know that a database is a collection of information you can store, organize, and retrieve data.

 Here’s what we’ll cover in this tutorial: Setting up a database on your Mac Creating a table on your database Connecting to your database Importing data into your database Saving data into your database Making sure everything is working Setting Up MySQL for Mac The first thing you need to do when setting up a database on your Mac downloads and install MySQL.
 You can download and install MySQL for Mac from the Apple App Store.

 It would help if you then connected to your database.
 You can do this by selecting your database from the Databases section of the MySQL app.
 Next, click the Connect button and like “Create New Connection”.

 Next, you must complete the form, including your database name, server, and user name.